CenturyLink Internet for Seniors, Tested and Reviewed

 The CenturyLink bundle options offer perks to their internet plans.
 For $90 per month, you can get speeds up to 100 Mbps and unlimited home phone use.
 Or, for $105 monthly, you can bundle the Gigabit Fiber Internet plan with home phone services.

-This package is ideal for seniors who want to stay connected.
+This package is ideal for older adults who want to stay connected.
 It’s all the better if you prefer a home phone to a cell phone.
 To qualify, you must opt for paperless billing, meaning less tech-savvy customers could miss out.
 The total speed is also dependent on where you live.
-That said, you can enter your zip code beforehand to get a speed estimate to decide whether the bundle is worth it.
+That said, you can enter your ZIP code beforehand to get a speed estimate and decide whether the bundle is worth it.

 How Does CenturyLink Stack Up to the Competition?